Chicago: Literature

 Chicago literature finds its roots in the city's tradition of lucid, direct journalism, lending to a strong tradition of social realism.
 In the Encyclopedia of Chicago, Northwestern University Professor Bill Savage describes Chicago fiction as prose which tries to "capture the essence of the city, its spaces and its people."
 The challenge for early writers was that Chicago was a frontier outpost that transformed into a global metropolis in the span of two generations.

 Narrative fiction of that time, much of it in the style of "high-flown romance" and "genteel realism", needed a new approach to describe the urban social, political, and economic conditions of Chicago.
 Nonetheless, Chicagoans worked hard to create a literary tradition that would stand the test of time, and create a "city of feeling" out of concrete, steel, vast lake, and open prairie.
 Much notable Chicago fiction focuses on the city itself, with social criticism keeping exultation in check.

 At least three short periods in the history of Chicago have had a lasting influence on American literature.
-These include from the time of the Great Chicago Fire to about 1900, what became known as the Chicago Literary Renaissance in the 1910s and early 1920s, and the period of the Great Depression through the 1940s.
+These include from the time of the Great Chicago Fire to about 1900, what became known as the Chicago Literary Renaissance in the 1910s and early 1920s, and the period of the Great Depression to the 1940s.

 What would become the influential Poetry magazine was founded in 1912 by Harriet Monroe, who was working as an art critic for the Chicago Tribune.
 The magazine discovered such poets as Gwendolyn Brooks, James Merrill, and John Ashbery.
 T. S. Eliot's first professionally published poem, "The Love Song of J. Alfred Prufrock", was first published by Poetry.
 Contributors have included Ezra Pound, William Butler Yeats, William Carlos Williams, Langston Hughes, and Carl Sandburg, among others.
 The magazine was instrumental in launching the Imagist and Objectivist poetic movements.
-From the 1950s through 1970s, American poetry continued to evolve in Chicago.
+From the 1950s to the 1970s, American poetry continued to evolve in Chicago.
 In the 1980s, a modern form of poetry performance began in Chicago, the poetry slam.